ExistensialReset/flowmosr/README.md

 ## 🌊

-Flow is a way of living built on one simple shift in the way of thinking:
+Flow is a way of living built on one simple shift in the way of thinking.
-**You don’t need to earn your living**.

 ---